Back

 Q3: Should I include illustrations?

-Yes, if possible, illustrations can help make the story more engaging and support understanding.
+Yes, if possible, illustrations can help make the story more engaging and support understanding, especially for younger KS2 readers.
+Pictures can break up the text and make the story feel more dynamic.

 Conclusion